verdantlearn/gis-beginner-2021/modules/Representing-Data/_posts/2000-03-03-vector-data.md

 Vector attributes
 : Information about a feature or record, stored in columns in the attributes table

+> If you've followed the instructions to import your own dataset from a text file, you've created vector data - points, which can be connected into lines and or polygons.
+You can also add other field observations as attribute information

 ### Quiz: Vector data model